Next Generation Technologies:

-XiDrone Systems licensed technologies go beyond counter-drone technology and include multiple verticals that exploit the basic physics of radio waves to identify signals, control radio systems, enhance data bandwidth, 5G communications and cyber security.
+XiDrone Systems Next Generation technologies go beyond the counter-drone market and include multiple verticals that exploit the basic physics of radio waves to identify signals, control radio systems, enhance data bandwidth, 5G communications and cyber security.

 Listed below are some of these technologies:

 Radios used to control drones employ well-defined techniques to begin communications and then to maintain a radio link.
-By adapting to the protocol used to control a drone, MESMER inserts messages that tell the drone to exit a restricted airspace, return home, or land in a predetermined safe zone.
-MESMER can simultaneously control drone swarms (multiple drones) that use different radio protocols.
+By adapting to the same communications protocol used to control a drone, a message can be sent to the drone to exit a restricted airspace, return home, or land in a predetermined safe zone.
+This technology can simultaneously control drone swarms (multiple drones) that use different radio protocols.

-MESMER uses multiple layers of blind adaptive analysis to identify a drone’s type and radio protocol.
-When MESMER detects a previously unidentified drone, it identifies the drone’s modulation type, format, and other signal information that may be used to redirect the drone.
+Protocol Manipulation (PM) uses multiple layers of blind adaptive analysis to identify a drone’s type and radio protocol.
+When the PM receiver detects a previously unidentified drone, it identifies the drone’s modulation type, format, and other signal information that may be used to redirect the drone.

 Detecting and communicating with a large number of drones can quickly overload the processing capability of a centralized system.
 But when different radio processing operations are implemented in software and spread across a network, a system can dynamically add more sensors and processors to adapt to a changing threat scenario.
 A virtual SDR can be assigned to each targeted drone and then migrate between processors and sensors to follow the drone as it moves through a network.